mondaine-esdl/etm-esdl/README.md

 The etm-esdl app allows for converting ESDL files into scenarios on the [Energy Transition Model](https://pro.energytransitionmodel.com/).
 Please vist the ESDL [documentation](https://energytransition.gitbook.io/esdl/) if you want to learn more about this energy language.

 ## API for converting ESDL files into ETM scenarios
-You can find more info on the api at http://esdl.energytransitionmodel.com/api/v1/
+You can find more info on the api at http://esdl.energytransitionmodel.com/api/v1/.
+Here you can find all the endpoints and their documentation.

 ## Installation
 The etm-edsl app is a python Flask app that has support for running in Docker.
 We recommend